-Financial Square Funds-Government Money Market Fund
+Financial Square Funds-Government Money Market Funds

 A "government money market fund" is a money market fund that invests at least 99.5% of its total assets in cash, U.S. Government Securities, and/or repurchase agreements that are collateralized fully by cash or U.S. Government Securities.
+The Treasury Instruments Fund and Federal Instruments Fund may not invest in repurchase agreements.
 Government money market funds may seek to maintain a stable NAV per share of \$1.00 based on the amortized cost method of valuation.
 Government money market funds are also exempt from the requirements relating to the imposition of liquidity fees on redemptions.

-The Board has approved, upon the recommendation of GSAM, the designation of the Fund as a government money market fund under Rule 2a-7.
+The Board of Trustees of the Goldman Sachs Trust (the "Board") has approved, upon the recommendation of GSAM, the designation of each of the following Funds as a government money market fund under Rule 2a-7: